gbv/cocoda/docs/configuration.md

 For the pre-built version, configuration options can be overridden by using `cocoda.json` in the root of the directory.
-The default options are given in the file [`config/cocoda.default.json`](https://github.com/gbv/cocoda/blob/dev/config/cocoda.default.json).
+The default options are given in the file [`config/cocoda.default.json`](https://github.com/gbv/cocoda/blob/dev/config/cocoda.default.json) (please consult this file for examples on how to use the configuration options).
 When using a manual build, create file `config/cocoda.json` and rebuild (`npm run build`) after editing.
 The following fields are recognized so far:

 * **title**: the main title of the instance as plain string